arunderwood/PSWUsettings/README.md

 #PSWUsettings

 This powershell cmdlet aims to provide an easy method for getting and setting Windows 10 Windows Update information.
+The documentation is inline with the code.